Faculty & Staff

-Dr. Matin is the medical director of MINTOS.
-In this role, he interacts with all surgical specialties and has either been responsible for or guided institutional purchasing of more than $12 million in surgical technology over the past ten years.
-Dr. Matin is also a professor in the Department of Urology.
-He has an active clinical practice specializing in the minimally invasive treatment of Genitourinary Cancers, including the entire spectrum of renal cell carcinoma (RCC), upper urinary tract urothelial cancer (UTUC) and prostate cancer.
+Dr. Matin is a professor in Urology.
+In his MINTOS role, he interacts with all surgical specialties and has either been responsible for or guided institutional purchasing of more than $12 million in surgical technology over the past ten years.
+Dr. Matin has an active clinical practice specializing in the minimally invasive treatment of Genitourinary Cancers, including the entire spectrum of renal cell carcinoma (RCC), upper urinary tract urothelial cancer (UTUC) and prostate cancer.
 Specific areas of interest include improving clinical risk stratification of and neoadjuvant approaches to UTUC, retroperitoneal lymphadenectomy for UTUC, adjuvant therapies for RCC, minimally invasive and non-invasive therapies for RCC and UTUC, robotic surgery and microlaparoscopic approaches for adrenal tumors.
 His clinical care and research focus is on the optimal integration of minimally invasive interventions within the entire spectrum of oncologic care.
 His primary research efforts are based on clinical research, yet he actively and substantively collaborates with other clinicians, translational scientists and basic scientists.

-Dr. Chang is director of clinical operations for MINTOS.
-He is also an associate professor of Surgical Oncology, chief of Colorectal Surgical Oncology; and associate medical director of the Colorectal Center.
+Dr. Chang is a professor in Surgical Oncology, chief of Colorectal Surgical Oncology; and associate medical director of the Colorectal Center.
 His clinical interests are in the multidisciplinary treatment of malignant diseases of the colon and rectum with an emphasis on minimally invasive surgery and complex locally advanced and recurrent disease.
 Dr. Chang is an internationally recognized leader in minimally invasive robotic surgery for rectal cancer.
 He has led the development of novel techniques to improve the treatment and enhance the recovery of patients with colon and rectal cancer.
 In addition, his research program is focused on improving the outcomes and the delivery of colon and rectal cancer therapies through registry based evaluation, clinical trials and patient centered outcomes research.

-Dr. Bednarski is the co-director of education for MINTOS.
-He also is an Assistant Professor in the Department of Surgical Oncology at the University of Texas MD Anderson Cancer Center.
+Dr. Bednarski is an assistant professor in Surgical Oncology.
 His clinical practice is focused on the surgical management of colon and rectal cancer including laparoscopicand robotic surgery.
 His current clinical research interests are focused on incorporating telemedicine technology to improve post-operative care for patients undergoing surgery for colorectal cancer.
 Additionally, he is actively engaged in designing and implementing novel educational strategies to impact the translation of knowledge and skill for fellows in the Complex General Surgical Oncology (CGSO) fellowship.

-Dr. Davis is an Associate Professor of Urology at the University of Texas MD Anderson Cancer Center, Houston, Texas, where he holds Director titles of the Urosurgical Prostate Cancer Program and Urologic Oncology clinics.
+Dr. Davis is an associate professor of Urology, where he holds Director titles of the Urosurgical Prostate Cancer Program and Urologic Oncology clinics.
 His clinical interests are in patients with urologic cancers, laparoscopic/robotic surgery, and general urology.
 Academic interests include quality of life after prostate cancer treatment, outcomes for robotic radical prostatectomy, high risk prostate cancer trials, active surveillance for prostate cancer, and development of robotic surgical techniques for invasive bladder cancer.